tomicapretto/etc/lessons/lesson_02.md

 Turns out the answer is **yes!**

 Adding a categorical predictor is like splitting a single line into multiple lines, one per group.
 This means that each species can show a different behavior.
-We get a more flexible model!
+We get a more flexible model this way!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->